FIWARE/tutorials.Custom-IoT-Agent/README.md

 The `tutorial` container is listening on two ports:

 -   Port `3000` is exposed so we can see the web page displaying the Dummy IoT devices.
--   Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make XML commands without being part of the same network.
+-   Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make JSON commands without being part of the same network.

 The `tutorial` container is driven by environment variables as shown: